mlc-ai/web-llm/examples/subgroups-usage/README.md

-# WebLLM Wasm Gating App
+# WebLLM Subgroups Usage App

 This folder provides a minimum demo to show capability-based routing between baseline and subgroup WebGPU WASM builds in a webapp setting.